david-ver4/HTV_DataManipulations/README.md

 ### 4. zeroAllocate.py

-- **Purpose:** Based on Wear Time threshold 10-hour limit, allocate zeros to another dataset.
+- **Purpose:** Based on Wear Time threshold 10-hour invalid limit, allocate zeros to another dataset.
 - **Usage:**
   - Use cleaned and filtered threshold weartime dataset as the base to allocate 0s to another non-weartime dataset.